Mariners vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in seven of their past 10 games and have won four of those contests.
+- The Mariners have played as the favorite in seven of their past 10 games and have gone 3-4 in those contests.

 Mariners Betting Records & Stats

-- The Mariners have gone 28-23 in games they were listed as the moneyline favorite (winning 54.9% of those games).
+- The Mariners have won 53.8% of the games this season when they were favored on the moneyline (28-24).

-- Seattle has played nine times as moneyline favorites with odds of -225 or shorter, and claimed a victory in each game.
+- Seattle has played six times as moneyline favorites with odds of -250 or shorter, and earned a victory in each game.

-- The Mariners have a 69.2% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probablility in this matchup gives the Mariners a 71.4% chance to win.

-- Seattle has had an over/under set by bookmakers 77 times, and have combined with opponents to go over the total in 38 of those games (38-37-2).
+- Seattle has played in 78 games with an over/under set, and have combined with its opponents to go over the total 39 times (39-37-2).

+- The Mariners have put together a 4-9-0 record against the spread this season (covering just 30.8% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!